 After finding tachycardia, your doctor may need to search for its cause.
 The specific tests needed depend on the particular tachycardia.
 These tests may include:

 Supraventricular tachycardia is usually treated if:

 When episodes of supraventricular tachycardia (SVT) start suddenly and cause symptoms, you can try vagal maneuvers—such as gagging, holding your breath and bearing down (Valsalva maneuver), immersing your face in ice-cold water (diving reflex), or coughing.
 These simple maneuvers stimulate the vagus nerve, which can slow conduction of electrical impulses that control your heart rate.
-Your doctor will teach you how to perform vagal maneuvers safely.
+Your doctor will teach you how to do vagal maneuvers safely.

 Your doctor may also prescribe a short-acting medicine that you can take by mouth if vagal maneuvers don't work.
 This allows some people to manage their SVT without having to visit the emergency room repeatedly.

-If your heart rate cannot be slowed using vagal maneuvers, you may have to go to your doctor's office or the emergency room, where a fast-acting medicine such as adenosine or verapamil can be given.
+If your heart rate cannot be slowed using vagal maneuvers, you may have to go to your doctor's office or the emergency room, where a fast-acting medicine such as adenosine can be given.
 If the arrhythmia does not stop and symptoms are severe, electrical cardioversion, which uses an electrical current to reset the heart rhythm, may be needed.